Update from Sheepscot Harbour Village Resort:

-Current restrictions do not allow us to serve a continental breakfast, however, we will provide options for you to choose from for a Grab and Go breakfast bag.
+Current restrictions do not allow us to serve a continental breakfast, however, we will provide a muffin and coffee coupon from Woodsong Market & Cafe.

 FAQ For Visitors (provided by Maine.gov)

 1. Why is Maine exempting residents from other states?

-Maine is exempting residents of New Hampshire, Vermont, Connecticut, New York, and New Jersey from the testing and 14-day quarantine requirements because, when adjusted for population, the prevalence of active cases of COVID-19 in these states is similar or better to Maine’s, as compared to other states.
+Maine is exempting residents of Maine, New Hampshire, or Vermont from the testing and 14-day quarantine requirements because, when adjusted for population, the prevalence of active cases of COVID-19 in these states is similar or better to Maine’s, as compared to other states.
 Maine considers a number of quantitative measures in making this determination, which is designed to protect public health.

 2. Does every member of my household need to be tested before coming to Maine?

 Testing for children, 18 years and younger, who are traveling with adults is not required.